How Many Pompoir Exercises Are There? Part 1

 Therefore, different movements will preferentially activate different portions of the muscle.

-upper region of the lat muscles better, and a closed grip chin-up will stimulate the lower region of the lat muscles better.
+For example, doing a wide grip pull-up will stimulate the upper region of the lat muscles better, and a closed grip chin-up will stimulate the lower region of the lat muscles better.

 The same goes for the vagina.
 A deep pulsing motion will stimulate the upper region of the pelvic floor, whereas a level 1 squeeze will stimulate the lower region of the pelvic floor.